 Australia’s harsh, dry climate means there’s often not enough water to go around.
 Even in the winter months, water can be in short supply and it falls to us to take responsibility for our own water usage.

-By adopting some simple water saving tips, you’ll be able to reduce your water usage all year round.
+By adopting some simple water saving tips, or installing water saving fittings, you’ll be able to reduce your water usage all year round.
 Not only this, but your bank account will thank you, too – less water means your quarterly statement won’t be quite as hefty.

 Grey water tanks

-If your back garden is large enough, you may find installing a rain water tank a helpful solution.
+If your back garden is large enough, you may find installing a rainwater tank or recycled water system a helpful solution.
 By collecting run-off from your gutters after a storm or filtering your dishwater, you have a supply of liquid ready for watering your plants or for flushing your toilet.

 Bear in mind that, if you were to water your plants with grey water, you should be mindful of the chemicals you’re using.
 As the water is not perfectly fresh, your garden would benefit from plant-safe liquids that will keep them fresh, even as you save the environment.